Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Samples

-PNS data were acquired with both the TPC and PDS read out using an external trigger provided by the DDG synchronous with the neutron beam.
+PNS data were acquired with both the TPC and PDS read out using an external hardware Transistor-Transistor Logic (TTL) trigger provided by the DDG synchronous with the neutron beam.
+Cosmic ray triggers are taken with a software-issued random trigger.
+For both cosmic and PNS data taking, the trigger is unbiased.
+No external scintillator paddles are used.
+No signal amplitude threshold is applied.

 For the analysis, only runs with substantial statistics were considered, resulting in a total of over 160,000 PNS triggers, each recorded with a 1-ms readout window.
 More than 250,000 cosmic ray triggers were collected during the same period, using a 4-ms readout window.
 These cosmic datasets were used for calibration and background estimation.
 Test runs with limited statistics or used for debugging purposes were excluded from the study.
 These are summarized in Tab.~\ref{tab:runinfo}.